cormiertyshawn895/Retroactive/README.md

 - All features should work for iTunes 12.9.5.

 - All features should work for iTunes 12.6.5 except for backing up an iOS device.
 Use iTunes 12.9.5 or Finder to back up your device instead.
-Thumbnails of download apps may appear distorted.

 - Movies and TV Shows downloaded from the iTunes Store may be unable to play in iTunes.
 Download or play them in the TV app instead.